Maruti 800: Phase-out

-Maruti Suzuki had begun a phase-out of Maruti Suzuki 800 beginning in April 2010.
-Maruti Suzuki did not have plans to upgrade it to Euro IV or BS IV emission norms.
-Starting in April 2010, Maruti halted sales of the car in 13 major cities: the four metros of Chennai, Delhi, Kolkata, Mumbai and 9 other cities including Kanpur, Bangalore, Hyderabad, Pune, Ahmedabad, Agra and Surat, where the law made it mandatory for the vehicles sold to be Euro IV compliant.
+Maruti Suzuki had begun a phase-out of the Maruti Suzuki 800 beginning in April 2010, as they did not have plans to upgrade it to Euro IV or BS IV emission norms, instead choosing to replace it with the second generation Maruti Suzuki Alto 800 in India.
+Starting in April 2010, Maruti halted sales of the car in 13 major cities: the four metros of Chennai, Delhi, Kolkata, Mumbai and 9 other cities including Kanpur, Bengaluru, Hyderabad, Pune, Ahmedabad, Agra and Surat, where the law made it mandatory for the vehicles sold to be Euro IV compliant.

 Another reason cited was the relatively outdated model's declining sales.
 Maruti Suzuki 800 sales were down by 3.7% in April 2010, when compared with April 2009.
 Total sales of Maruti Suzuki 800 was 33028 for the period April 2009 to March 2010.
 The Indian Automobile industry is the seventh largest in the world, with an annual production of over 4 million vehicles and exports of about 600,000.
 In 2009, India emerged as Asia's fourth largest exporter of automobiles, behind Japan, South Korea and Thailand.

 The last Maruti Suzuki 800 was rolled off the production lines on 18 January 2014.